 Whitley N1486 near Market Weighton.

-On the night of 3rd/4th August 1940 the crew of this aircraft were tasked with Ops to Mannheim to attack an oil refinery and took off from Dishforth
+On the night of 3rd / 4th August 1940 the crew of this 78 Squadron aircraft were tasked with flying an operational flight to Mannheim to attack an oil refinery and took off from Dishforth

 at 21.46hrs.
 On their return to Yorkshire many aircraft found their bases blanketed in fog.
-Short of fuel the pilot made a wheels-down landing on
+Short of fuel the pilot of this aircraft made a wheels-down landing on

-farmland two miles East of Market Weighton with no damage to the aircraft being sustained nor any injuries reported.
+farmland two miles East of Market Weighton at 06.20hrs with no damage to the aircraft being sustained nor any injuries reported.
 The aircraft was re-fuelled

-later in the morning and took off at 12.10hrs, it landed back at Dishforth at 12.35hrs.
+later in the morning and took off at 12.10hrs, landing back at Dishforth at 12.35hrs.

 Order of the British Empire (MBE), as of 6th September 1946, for work done while a